mailru/easyjson/README.md

   -all
     	generate marshaler/unmarshalers for all structs in a file -build_tags string
-    	build tags to add to generated file
+        build tags to add to generated file -gen_build_flags string
-  -byte
+        build flags when running the generator while bootstrapping -byte
         use simple bytes instead of Base64Bytes for slice of bytes -leave_temps